Víctor Manuel Vucetich

-Víctor Manuel Vucetich Rojas (born 25 June 1955) is a Mexican former professional football manager and player.
+Víctor Manuel Vucetich Rojas (born 25 June 1955) is a Mexican professional football manager and player.
+He is the sporting director and interim head coach of Tigres UANL.

 With a managerial career that stretches over three decades, Vucetich stands among the most accomplished figures in Mexican football.
 Over the years, he led fourteen different Mexican clubs, capturing five Primera División championships with four of them.
-In total, he oversaw 930 matches in the top division, ranking third all-time for the most games managed in the league’s history.
+In total, he oversaw 930 matches in the top division, ranking third all-time for the most games managed in the league's history.

+Born in Tampico, Tamaulipas, he is the son of José Antonio Vucetich Adler, an Argentine of Hungarian and Croatian descent who was born in Buenos Aires.
 Because of his many achievements with multiple clubs, he is popularly nicknamed by the Mexican press, players and fans as El Rey Midas (King Midas) because "everything he touches turns to gold".

 Career

 Early Managerial Success and Rise to Prominence (1988–1994)

-Vucetich began his managerial career in Mexico’s Segunda División with Potros Neza, where he achieved promotion to the Primera División during the 1988–89 season.
+Vucetich began his managerial career in Mexico's Segunda División with Potros Neza, where he achieved promotion to the Primera División during the 1988–89 season.
 Following this success, the club was sold and relocated, leaving Vucetich without a managerial position.

 He subsequently returned to the Segunda División to take charge of León, which had recently been relegated.
 In the 1989–90 season, he led León back to the Primera División.
 In his first top-flight campaign, Vucetich produced encouraging results, and in the following tournament, he secured his first league championship as a manager when León triumphed over Puebla in the final.

 During the 1993–94 season, Vucetich was appointed head coach of Tecos UAG.
 Remarkably, in his first season with the club, he guided them to the league championship title.

 Challenges and Continued Achievements (1995–2008)

-During the 1995–96 season, Vucetich joined Tigres UANL with the primary objective of preserving the club’s status in Mexico’s top division.
-Under his leadership, the team secured the Copa México title; however, despite this achievement, Tigres were relegated at the conclusion of the season.
-In the following campaign, Vucetich assumed the managerial role at Cruz Azul.
-He guided the team to a Copa México title.
+Vucetich arrived at Tigres UANL for the 1995–96 season with a clear mandate: keep the club in Mexico's top flight.
+His tenure produced a Copa México triumph, yet the achievement was overshadowed by relegation at the season's end.
+He moved on to Cruz Azul the following campaign, where he once again delivered Copa México glory.

-Over the subsequent six years, Vucetich held second tenures with Tecos, León, and Tigres, in addition to managing La Piedad and later Puebla.
-During this period, his results were mixed.
+The next six years saw Vucetich rotate through second stints at Tecos, León, and Tigres, while also taking the reins at La Piedad and Puebla.
+Results across this stretch were inconsistent.

-During the Apertura 2003 tournament, he took charge of Pachuca and led the team to the league championship in his debut tournament with the club.
-After departing Pachuca, Vucetich took a brief hiatus from coaching before returning to the sidelines with Veracruz, and later with Chiapas, although these later ventures yielded limited success.
+His fortunes shifted sharply when he took charge of Pachuca during the Apertura 2003, winning the league title in his very first tournament with the club.
+After leaving Pachuca, he stepped away from management briefly before returning with Veracruz and then Chiapas — though neither spell recaptured his earlier success.